hcoles/pitest/README.md

 * #295 - Ignore abstract TestNG tests
 * #215 - Automatic selection of target classes for maven
 * #314 - Do not fail for maven modules without tests or code
+* #306 - Do not fail when only interfaces are in changeset

 ### 1.1.11